 Optimising the workspace

 None of this happens by accident.
-Employers must ensure their employee engagement workspace has the features, facilities and most of all, involvement by senior staff that keeps it current, creative and (dare we say) popular with employees.
+Employers must ensure their employee engagement platform or workspace has the features, facilities and most of all, involvement by senior staff that keeps it current, creative and (dare we say) popular with employees.
 Without this commitment from the upper levels of the business, engagement is likely to drop, and with it, the additional motivation and benefits for the organisation which come with it.

 (1) Psychological Conditions of Personal Engagement and Disengagement at Work Kahn, William A Academy of Management Journal; Dec 1990; 33, 4; ProQuest pg.
 692